apike/allenpike.com/_posts/2023-01-01-care-feeding-feeds.md

 Even better, One Sec is highly customizable with different “interventions”, complete app blocking, the ability to suggest more intentional apps or activities, and so on.
 It’s well worth the couple minutes it takes to [set it up for your most problematic app](https://one-sec.app/).

 ## 2. Mastodon, getting critical mass
-Mastodon has had a couple false starts, but as of January ’22, my [Mastodon account](https://mastodon.social/@apike) now has a higher joy-to-anguish ratio than my Twitter feed.
+Mastodon has had a couple false starts, but as of January ’22, my [Mastodon account](https://mastodon.social/@apike) now has a higher joy-to-anguish ratio than my Twitter feed, and I'm now mostly posting there.
 This might not yet be reproducible for everyone, but for my feed – mostly people who make software and games – it’s hit critical mass.
 As such, the hype for [Tapbots’ upcoming Mastodon client, Ivory](https://www.macrumors.com/2022/11/29/tapbots-ivory-mastodon-app/), is elephantine.

 <img src="/images/2023/ivory.jpg" class="side">Beyond the fact Mastodon is a new network with a new energy, there’s something wonderful about starting fresh on who you follow.
 A classic social media problem is that you tend to keep following people you like, even if those people start posting stuff that you don’t like.
 This can be as simple as dull updates on their pool house construction, or as fraught as long rants about politics in the poster’s home country.
 Either way, we tend to just stay subscribed, and our feeds degrade.